mryogi11/mybabybridge_benefit_platform/docs/BENEFIT_MODULE_GUIDE.md

   - Last name
   - Date of birth (with dropdown for month, text fields for day and year)
   - Phone number with country code selection
+  - Address fields (line 1, city, state, zip, country)
+- Address details collected here are saved to the `users` table.
+For users on the non-employer path, this is handled by the `updateBasicProfile` action in `src/actions/benefitActions.ts`.
+For users on the employer path, address details (if collected for verification) are handled by the `submitVerificationInfo` action.
 - "Next" button in brand color
 - Progress indicator updated